glwo/DIYDinners/README.md

 # DIYDinners Project

 Welcome to DIYDinners!
-This small project is a clone of the New York Times Cooking website, which I worked on to round off my experience as a student at AppAcademy.
+This is a clone of the New York Times Cooking website, which I worked on to round off my experience as a student at AppAcademy.

 Deployed Live Link: https://diydinners.onrender.com/